 Giving Compass’ Take:

-• Innovative ideas such as teacher training programs and mechanisms that support refugee integration into schools are both examples of how we can increase access to education for the urban refugee population.
+• Teacher training programs and mechanisms that support refugee integration into schools are both examples of how we can increase access to education for the urban refugee population.

 • How can philanthropists help collaborate and support this innovation?